jno3/jno3.github.io/writeups/bashed.md

 a0ea0563c...flag
 ```

-And so I get the root flag
+And like so I get the root flag